 - Eye mask

-I hope that this post answered any questions you have about growing parsley yourself.
-If it inspires you to grow and use a parsley plant in new delicious ways, then my job will be complete.
+I hope this post answered any questions about growing parsley yourself.
+My job will be complete if it inspires you to grow and use a parsley plant in new, delicious ways.